steve-community/steve/README.md

 SteVe is considered as an open platform to implement, test and evaluate novel ideas for electric mobility, like authentication protocols, reservation mechanisms for charge points, and business models for electric mobility.
 SteVe is distributed under [GPL](LICENSE.txt) and is free to use.
 If you are going to deploy SteVe we are happy to see the [logo](website/logo/managed-by-steve.pdf) on a charge point.

-### Charging Station Support
+### Charge Point Support

-Electric charging stations using the following OCPP versions are supported:
+Electric charge points using the following OCPP versions are supported:

 * OCPP1.2S
 * OCPP1.5S
 * OCPP1.2J
 * OCPP1.5J

-We have successfully tested SteVe with charging stations manufactured by EBG and Mennekes.
-If your charging station also works well with SteVe, please let us know!
+We have successfully tested SteVe with charge points manufactured by EBG and Mennekes.
+If your charge point also works well with SteVe, please let us know!
 We will update the list.

 ### System Requirements